House of Commons photo

 I find these things very complicated and my situation is relatively easy compared to that of my colleagues.
 We can therefore empathize with them and admit that we could formalize certain rules about votes to make life easier for them.

-To repeat once more the comments of my Conservative colleague, we are also proposing that the calender be adopted earlier, in June rather than in September.
+To repeat once more the comments of my Conservative colleague, we are also proposing that the calendar be adopted earlier, in June rather than in September.
 It would make it easier to plan our vacations.
 We know that winter break weeks are not the same in all provinces.
 Will a family go down south during the March break?
 We need to know when the children are in school.
 It would help us get organized if the calendar were officially adopted in June rather than September.

 Finally, we currently accept this practice de facto , but it goes without saying that it must be officially incorporated into the Standing Orders.
 Let us allow children, particularly those of nursing age, in the House of Commons.
 It is very difficult for new mothers to nurse their child during a vote, for example.
-Even if no one questions the practice any more, it should still be incorporated into the Standing Orders.
+Even if no one questions the practice anymore, it should still be incorporated into the Standing Orders.

 I did say at the outset that while we talk about juggling family lives and our own personal situations, we also have to talk about accountability on the part of the government.
 It is unfortunate that despite wanting to be non-partisan, we have to accept the adversarial nature of this place.